KastnerRG/Read_the_docs/docs/project1.rst

 2) Preparation
 --------------

 Before you start, we strongly suggest that you go through these high-level synthesis tutorials: Lab 1, Lab 2 and Lab 3 in this document: *ug871-vivado-high-level-synthesis-tutorial.pdf*.
-You can find this document and lab files at `here <https://github.com/KastnerRG/pp4fpgas/blob/master/Vivado_HLS_Tutorial_2019.zip?raw=true>`_
+You can find this document and lab files `here <https://github.com/KastnerRG/pp4fpgas/blob/master/Vivado_HLS_Tutorial_2019.zip?raw=true>`_.
+We will refer to these labs collectively as Lab 0.

 3) Materials
 ------------